History of Aston Martin in Timeline

 1987: Ford builds a stake in Aston Martin

-1988: Virage Range Introduced
+1988: Introduction of the Virage Range

-In 1988, Aston Martin retired the ancient V8 and introduced the Virage range, after producing some 5,000 cars in 20 years.
+In 1988, Aston Martin retired the ancient V8 and introduced the Virage range after producing some 5,000 cars in 20 years.

 1989: Return to sports car racing